Nikon D5500 versus Nikon D3300

 So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D5500 and the Nikon D5500?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Nikon D5500 better than the Nikon D3300 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - More dynamic range: Captures a larger spectrum of light and dark details (1.2 EV of extra DR).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 921k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Longer lasting: Can take more shots (820 versus 700) on a single battery charge.